And the Big Men Fly

 And the Big Men Fly is an Australia-based play by Alan Hopgood, written in 1963, and has been adapted to numerous media including a TV series and film.

-Its primary subject is the fictional Australian rules football team, the Crows.
+Its primary subject is a fictional Australian rules football team, the Crows (note: the term predated the Adelaide Crows, which was founded in 1990).

 Plot summary

-The coach of the Crows football team, J.J Forbes, sends his assistant, Wally, out to find a new player for the big season championship which was to start in 2 weeks.
+The coach of the Crows football team, J.J.
+Forbes, sends his assistant, Wally, out to find a new player for the big season championship which was to start in 2 weeks.
 J.J thought that they would never have a chance, as Wally couldn't seem to find anyone with some decent talent.

 J.J was getting very upset at Wally and told him on the phone to do anything to get someone, as he says, "I don't care if you have to rewrite the law books.
 That's what we put you through university for!"
 A little while later, Wally bursts into the room yelling and screaming.
 "J.J… I've got him!
 I've got him!
 Oh, you've never seen anything like him, he's beautiful, he's a Greek god."
 At this point, J.J starts to think that Wally has gone mad and needs to see a psychiatrist.

 Wally is trying to convince J.J that this player, Achilles Jones, can kick a wheat bag 10 yards.
 J.J doesn't believe Wally at first, but thinks that he has nothing to lose so they decide to go and meet Achilles They drive all the way out to Manangatang, where this Achilles lives, and J.J finally gets to meet him.
 At first, things are a bit stressful as Achilles gets the shotgun out and threatens to kill them when they arrive.
 They try convincing Achilles to come and play football for the Crows but Achilles is just too happy where he is and won't go anywhere.
 J.J and Wally aren't happy, so they decide that they are going to get Achilles to play by bribing his partner, Lil, with gifts and getting her to convince Achilles to try it out and play a few games.
 To start with convincing Lil, they tell her that she will get all sorts of nice things and they even give her a fur coat.
 They end up telling Achilles that the Williamses – Achilles' neighbors and worst enemies – think that he would never be able to play football in his life, so he decides that he will go and play for the Crows, only so he can show the Williamses that he can play and that he is better than them.